-The Clam Digger is one more exclusive kind of function in Primavera P6.
-Although it is a separate product nowadays, it is a built-in Primavera P6.
+Claim Digger is one more exclusive kind of function in Primavera P6.
+Although it is a separate product nowadays it is built-in in Primavera P6.

-Claim Digger helps track any change between two projects in terms of Activity deleted, added, change in relationships, change is duration, change in cost, change in units, change is % age complete mainly.
+Claim Digger helps to track any change between two projects in terms of Activity deleted, added, change in relationships, change is duration, change in cost, change in units, change is % age complete mainly.